 4) Reduced Level of Exertion

-When you use trekking poles, you actually incorporate more muscles into your activity.
+When using trekking poles, you actually incorporate more muscles into your activity.
 So, instead of just working your legs, you incorporate your arms as you introduce poles.
 The result is that you redistribute your load over each of your four limbs.

 Since you are incorporating a more full body exercise, your heart rate correspondingly increases.
 However, despite that increase in heart rate, hikers actually report a lower perceived exertion when hiking with poles.
 So although your increasing the physiological benefits of your exercise, it doesn’t feel harder.